 Likewise, as technology advances, digital tools are continually evolving to create more functions and opportunities for social interactions online.

-Today, social media is a powerful tool not only to connect, communicate and socialise with others through private networks, but also to collaborate and make an impact professionally through public digital platforms (the use of Twitter by US president Donald Trump is just one such example).
+Today, social media is a powerful tool not only to connect, communicate and socialise with others through private networks, but also to collaborate and make an impact professionally through public digital platforms (Professor Brian Cox’s use of Twitter to communicate about science in an engaging and accessible way is one such example).

 Just as digital platforms, such as those provided by social media, allow binary distinctions between private and professional spaces to merge, so too in education are we seeing distinctions between formal and informal learning also blur.

 In the contexts of digital learning and social learning, one study shows that building a sense of belonging through online learning communities enhances learning experiences and outcomes for digital learners.